The Power BI Suite of Data Analytics and Visualization Tools

 Power BI Desktop

 Power BI Desktop is an application that runs on your local desktop computer and allows you to access data from a wide range of diverse sources, build a data model for analysis, and create multi-page reports that enable business insights to surface via a collection of interactive visualizations such as charts, graphs, and maps.
 This free authoring tool lets you share these reports through the subscription-based Power BI service or via an on-premises Power BI Report Server.
-Power BI Desktop can access data from hundreds of local and cloud sources including Excel files, SharePoint folders, Office 365, Exchange and SharePoint Online, SQL Server Analysis Services (SSAS), Oracle, Salesforce, IBM DB2, Google Analytics, or Azure Blob Storage.
+Power BI Desktop can access data from hundreds of local and cloud sources including Excel files, SharePoint folders, Microsoft 365, Exchange and SharePoint Online, SQL Server Analysis Services (SSAS), Oracle, Salesforce, IBM DB2, Google Analytics, or Azure Blob Storage.
 An integrated Query Editor allows you to transform your data to create a clean data model and lets you combine data from different types of databases.
 If you have a Power BI service account, you can publish your reports to share them securely with authorized colleagues who have Power BI service licenses.

 Power BI Service